 - Sunshine theme.
-For this theme you’ll want everything to be bright and sunny with lemonade, corn on the cob, and yellow cupcakes.
-Decorate tables with yellow cut out suns, sunflowers, and sunglasses and you’ll have everyone feeling happy, shiny, and cheery.
+For this theme, you’ll want everything to be bright and sunny with lemonade, corn on the cob, and yellow cupcakes.
+Decorate tables with yellow cut-out suns, sunflowers, and sunglasses, and you’ll have everyone feeling happy and cheery.

 - Garden theme.
-Have your party overflowing with summer flowers—either the real ones or you can make your own for table décor.
+Have your party overflowing with summer flowers—either real ones or make your own—for table décor.
 Set up picnic blankets around your flowers and shrubs with low tables to have guests feel close to nature.
 Include flowers in drinks like lavender in a cocktail and have guests wear something floral to add to the festivities.

 - Luau theme.
-Grab some tiki lights, flower leis, and wear your favorite Hawaiian shirt and you’ll have yourself a Luau theme.
-Mix up some piña coladas and pineapple drinks, cook a pig roast, blast Hawaiian music, and hand out flowers for guests to put in their hair and everyone will feel like they just landed on the tropical island.
+Grab some tiki lights and flower leis, then wear your favorite Hawaiian shirt, and you’ll have yourself a luau theme.
+Mix up some piña coladas and pineapple drinks, cook a pig roast, blast Hawaiian music, and hand out flowers for guests to put in their hair, and everyone will feel like they just landed on a tropical island.

-To add to the party themes, plan some outdoor games that would appeal not only to the kids, but so the adults can have fun in the sun as well.
+To add to the party themes, plan some outdoor games that would appeal, not only to the kids, but the adults, as well, so everyone can have fun in the sun.

 - Lawn games.
-Popular ones include cornhole, ladder ball toss, horseshoes, bocce, Kam Jam disc toss, slam ball, badminton, and more.
+Popular ones include cornhole, ladder ball toss, horseshoes, bocce, Kam Jam disc golf, Slam Ball, badminton, and more.

 - Corn on the cob.
-This side staple screams summer and it’s even better on the grill.
-Go simple with butter, add grilled corn to a salad with tomatoes, black beans and avocado, or make it Mexican style.
+This side staple screams summer, and it’s even better on the grill.
+You can go simple with butter, add grilled corn to a salad with tomatoes, black beans, and avocado, or make it Mexican style.

 Mouthwatering main dishes:

 - Kababs.
 With an abundance of fresh vegetables, you can make flavorful kababs.
-Put some tomatoes, zucchini, onions, mushrooms, eggplant, or potatoes and pair with chicken, shrimp, pork, tofu, or beef.
+Thread some tomatoes, zucchini, onions, mushrooms, eggplant, or potatoes, then pair that with chicken, shrimp, pork, tofu, or beef.
 Add some seasoning, BBQ sauce, or dressing to bring out the flavors.

 - Fish tacos.
-No matter what kind of fish, it always tastes better grilled.
+No matter the kind of fish, it always tastes better grilled.
 You can put the fish in a taco shell, soft roll, or wrap.
-Add some veggies and shredded cheese and you’ve got a tasty summer dish.
+Add some veggies and shredded cheese, and you’ve got a tasty summer dish.

 - Dessert jars.
-These are similar to parfaits and you can layer up anything you want in them like granola, whipped cream, fruit, pudding, Jell-O, or cookies.
+These are similar to parfaits, and you can layer up anything you want in them, such as granola, whipped cream, fruit, pudding, Jell-O, or cookies.
 The possibilities are endless.

 Enjoy the end of summer!